Kakusui/Elucidate/README.md

 Elucidate has a trello board [here](https://trello.com/b/uOmiU7by/elucidate).

-Elucidate is currently in it's second beta.
+Elucidate is currently in it's third beta.
 Documentation is quite sparse, but the package is functional.
 An initial 0.0.1 release is expected by the end of July 2024.

 ---------------------------------------------------------------------------------------------------------------------------------------------------